We use cookies for analytics to improve our site. Accept to enable analytics. See our privacy policy.

 Skyridge Ricky's Pro Tip: Insulation Saves Shingles

 "Most people think insulation is just for the heating bill.
 Nope!
 In a Utah summer, your attic can hit 150 degrees.
-If you don't have enough R-value, that heat cooks your shingles from the bottom up, making them brittle and prone to wind damage.
-I can tell a poorly insulated house just by looking at how fast the shingle granules are shedding!"
+If you don't have enough R-value, that heat cooks your shingles from the bottom up, making them brittle and prone to wind damage."

 Common Insulation Mistakes in Utah